VictorBaillet/WASP-experiments/README.md

-# WASP
-Experiments built on "Scalable Bayes via Barycenter in Wasserstein Space" by Srivastava et al. 2017.

 # WASP Experiments Repository

 This repository contains code and experiments related to bayesian inferrence for tall datasets.
-The experiments focus on the method presented in the paper "Scalable Bayes via Barycenter in Wasserstein Space" by Srivastava et al. 2017.
+It builds upon the methodology introduced in "Scalable Bayes via Barycenter in Wasserstein Space" by Srivastava et al., 2017.

 ## Table of Contents